unparalleled-js/docs-1/connectors/oracle/introduction.md

 This clause will be used as a `WHERE` statement in each request.
 This should follow basic SQL syntax.
 Refer to this [Oracle documentation](http://www.oracle.com/technetwork/issue-archive/2012/12-mar/o22sql-1494267.html) for a full list of rules for writing Oracle statements.

 #### Operators
+At the foundation of any `WHERE` statement, we have operators that help us filter and identify what rows we want returned in Workato.
+By chaining operators in the same way one would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.

+<details><summary><b>List of operators</b></summary>
 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>